 It is a traditional South Indian recipe.
 Some mommies from the north should not confuse it with “sattu” which is just powdered chana dal used in many north Indian dishes.
 As with any popular traditional product, there is now mass commercialization of it as well.
-Why would you want to purchase over processed Cerelac packs from the market, when you can customize a health mix at home for your little one.
+Why would you want to purchase over processed Cerelac packs from the market, when you can customize this health mix at home for your little one?

 Recipe for Making Sathu Maavu or Homemade Cerelac